 Third, the Joint Proposal curiously fails to recognize or discuss the existence of risk reduction programs that comprise "controls," required by law or regulation, including TIMP and DIMP, or already underway, such as routine vegetation management programs.
-These programs require specific inspection and maintenance regimes, or represent longstanding risk reduction efforts, for which costs should be reduced as much as practicable.
+These programs require specific inspection and maintenance regimes, or represent longstanding risk reduction efforts, for which costs should be considered just and reasonable.
 Expected value assessments can help the Commission determine appropriate funding levels for controls, because these programs in no way can be said to comprise only tail risks for which the presentation of only a tail value would be appropriate.